top of page

 The Apple Truck branding was purchased in 2023 by Apple Co Services & Investment and rebranded as the Apple Truck Co.

-We do not add sugar to our cider - that sweetness... that’s the apples!
 There are no nuts or gluten in our cider facility.
 For flavored ciders, we do use seasoning mixes from a facility that does utilize gluten and tree nuts but in a separate part of their plant.
 They have provided us with a verified allergen program to prevent cross-contamination of allergenic materials.
-We do not grow or work with growers who grow GMO-modified apples - there’s only one variety that is GMO.
-And cider is all apples - although bees do help out those blossoms in the spring so the apples can set :)

 The Apple Truck apples are grown, picked, and packed with love and skill on small family farms in Michigan.
 Michigan soil, temperature, and proximity from the great lakes make our apples extra special.
 Michigan apples are considered some of the best-tasting apples in the world.